timescale/docs/api/_hyperfunctions/uddsketch/mean.md

 ---
 api_name: mean()
-excerpt: Calculate the mean from values in a `uddsketch`
+excerpt: Calculate the exact mean from values in a `uddsketch`
 topics: [hyperfunctions]
 api:
   license: community